woolsvalley/wpf/README.md

-# wpf
+# WPF Custom MessageBox
-WPF Custom Message Box.
 Find the Button Style in App.xaml with name btnStyle.
 These are files extracted from a project.
 The original project is too long to be published.